| Introduction

 series which will act in one of the following ways:

-(a) decay to 0
+(a) decay to 0 (b) tend to infinity

 (c) oscillate among a number of states